SmirnovW/react-truncatable-text/README.md

 ### Smart Copy/Paste

 To select the entire text, simply double-click on the component.
 Even if the text has been shortened, copying it will still copy the full original text to your clipboard.

+### Smart search

+To be able to find a search in the truncated text used the [hidden attribute](https://developer.chrome.com/articles/hidden-until-found/) with the `until-found` value.
+> **Important!**
+> Since the `until-found` has weak [browser compatibility](https://caniuse.com/mdn-html_global_attributes_hidden_until-found_value) for non-supporting browsers it will use fallback based on the scroll behavior.
+It might cause appearing a scrollbar.

 ### Performance